Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable agriculture and responsible land use.

-Requirements: Farms must follow environmental and social sustainability criteria, including biodiversity conservation, responsible water and soil management, fair labor conditions, and reduced pesticide use.
+What are the Requirements: Farms must follow environmental and social sustainability criteria, including biodiversity conservation, responsible water and soil management, fair labor conditions, and reduced pesticide use.
 Compliance is verified through independent partner audits.

-Description: SAN is a global network of non-governmental organizations (NGOs) certifying farms that implement sustainable practices.
+What does it mean: SAN is a global network of non-governmental organizations (NGOs) certifying farms that implement sustainable practices.
 It aims to protect ecosystems, improve livelihoods, and ensure responsible resource management.

 Link: Sustainable Agricultural Network